 John D. Rockefeller Jr. Library has a distinguished collection of primary and secondary sources relating to the Revolutionary era, the colonial Chesapeake, African American studies, decorative arts and material culture through 1830, archaeology, architectural history, digital history, 18th-century Williamsburg, and historic preservation.
 An important component of the work of the Foundation’s Division of Research and Historical Interpretation, fellowships primarily support research on topics related to British America, the American Revolution, and the Early Republic.

-Apply: Applications are currently closed, but will be announced this fall (2017).
-The deadline for applications will be February 2, 2018.
+Apply: Applications are currently being accepted.
+The deadline for applications is January 5.
 Click here to learn more.